TenebrisOS/pcsx2-advanced-cli/README.md

 Please note that a BIOS dump from a legitimately-owned PS2 console is required to use the emulator.
 For more information, visit [this page](https://pcsx2.net/docs/setup/bios/).

-## Contributing / Building
+## Contributing

 PCSX2 supports translation into other languages using [Crowdin](https://crowdin.com/project/pcsx2-emulator).

 See the [Contribution Guide](https://pcsx2.net/docs/contributing/) for more info on how to contribute.

 ## Donations (fork)
-- If you wish to help supporting my work, consider donating, small funds are always so caring.
+If you wish to help supporting my work, consider donating, small funds are always so caring.
 - Bitcoin : ```bc1qfxg9wg97vklzselnayy0eutk5t9cpy048jmzzf```
 - Ethereum : ```0x859477061053a5a6a72466fee128fbdff21a34ba```
 - Solana : ```UDyMrbQh5LTBXAT3K22jRZCfnLpw4CwztiYcXBtvd4t```